By: Jean-Michel Parle and Jordon Hayles

 Modelling now Underway

 In Trinidad and Tobago (T&T), demand projection work is underway.
 An initial evaluation of submitted demand datasets and information has been conducted.
 The provided datasets are a solid foundation; the IRRP team is now exploring what further analysis can add value for stakeholders.
 The PLEXOS model for the existing system is currently under development and expected to be followed in quick succession by the development of the future scenarios identified by T&T’s major stakeholders.
 The initial power system grid model for the twin island state was recently completed and submitted to the Trinidad and Tobago Electricity Commission (T&TEC), for validation.
+Some early data to support the modelling of hazards present in T&T has been received, with more expected soon from both regional and local sources.

 Capacity Development in Full Stride

 In addition to the work done to advance each country’s IRRP, several capacity building sessions were held by the CCREEE in Q1 2021 to build regional stakeholder capacity.
-These were capacity building sessions on Wind Resource Assessment, Hydropower Integration, Data Collection, PLEXOS, Climate Vulnerability Modelling, Introduction to Grid Modelling, and Basic Grid Impact Studies.
+These were capacity building sessions on Wind Resource Assessment, Hydropower Integration, Data Collection, PLEXOS models, Climate Vulnerability Modelling, Introduction to Grid Modelling, and Basic Grid Impact Studies.

 For the CCREEE, capacity building is key as the Centre endeavours to impart skills and experiences which permit technical staff within regional utilities, regulatory bodies and ministries of energy to best support the region’s energy transition, resiliently.
 Engagement during the mentioned capacity development session was high, with significant questions asked and answered and hearty discussion.
 The sessions focusing on wind resource assessments and grid modelling were among the most popular.

 The Basic Grid Impacts Studies capacity building sessions spanned two days with one country session per day.
 The aim of the session was to introduce participants from Guyana and Trinidad and Tobago to DIgSILENT PowerFactory and to exhibit the examination of scenarios most relevant to the energy transition.
 On the first day of the interactive capacity building session employees from Guyana Power and Light Inc. were engaged in the training and had the opportunity to experience the software by manipulating a model of the Guyana grid.
-On the second day of the training members from T&TEC and the University of the West Indies (UWI), St. Augustine Campus explored the software on a generic grid model.
+On the second day of the training, members from T&TEC and the University of the West Indies (UWI), St. Augustine Campus explored the software on a generic grid model.

 About the CCREEE IRRP Programme